 Upon graduating from law school, Stephen served as a judicial clerk to the Honorable Thomas A. Wiseman, Jr., of the U.S. District Court for the Middle District of Tennessee.

-Stephen is a leader in the field of IP litigation, and previously served as Chair of the Copyright Litigation Committee within the American Bar Association’s IP Section.
+Stephen is a leader in the field of IP litigation and previously served as Chair of the Copyright Litigation Committee within the American Bar Association’s IP Section.
 He is a frequent speaker and author on issues in intellectual property litigation, business litigation, and litigating before the Tennessee Business Court.
 He has been quoted by USA Today, Managing IP, Young Entrepreneur, and IPWatchdog and featured in the ABA Journal.
-He co-authored “The Pro-IP Act: Another Weapon Against a Failing Economy,” published by the ABA’s Landslide magazine, as well as “Race is On to Recapture Copyrights,” published by The Tennessean.
-And his peers routinely recognize him as one of the Best of the Bar within Nashville and the entire Southeast.
+He co-authored “The Pro-IP Act: Another Weapon Against a Failing Economy,” published by the ABA’s Landslide magazine, as well as “Race is On to Recapture Copyrights,” published by The Tennessean, and co-authored “6 Ways Coronavirus May Impact Business Litigation,” published by Law360.
+His peers routinely recognize him as one of the Best of the Bar within Nashville and the entire Southeast.

 Stephen has presented at conferences hosted by, among others, the Americana Music Festival, Music Biz, the American Bar Association, the Tennessee Bar Association, the Nashville Bar Association, the PR Society of America, the Nashville Business Journal, Lipscomb University, Vanderbilt University, the Davidson County Judges, the House Democratic Caucus, PodCamp, and Volunteer Lawyers for the Arts.